Glycemic Index of Apricots - canned in syrup

 What nutrients does Apricots - canned in syrup provide?

-Can diabetics include Apricots - canned in syrup in their diet?
+Can Apricots - canned in syrup be eaten at night?

 Glycemic Index Database